Azure-Samples/function-app-arm-templates/function-app-deployment-slot/README.md

 ### Deployment Slot

 Azure Functions [deployment slots](https://docs.microsoft.com/en-us/azure/azure-functions/functions-deployment-slots) allow your function app to run different instances called "slots".
 Slots are different environments exposed via a publicly available endpoint.
 One app instance is always mapped to the production slot, and you can swap instances assigned to a slot on demand.
-This template will auto swap with "production" slot when the deployment is successful for the "deployment" slot.
+After the deployment is successful for the "deployment" slot, this template will auto swap "deployment" slot with "production" slot .

 Function apps running under the Apps Service plan may have multiple slots, while under the Consumption plan only one slot is allowed.